 When did you first begin to write Iban Dream and how long did it take to get that first draft done?
-How much longer did it take before you got the novel to the point where you felt it was ready to be published?
+How much longer before you got the novel to the point where you felt it was ready to be published?

 Golda: I was working on the first draft part time from 2002 until the end of 2004, when I resigned from my full time job.
 It was exhausting to work 8-hour days then come home and work some more on the manuscript.
 From then on, I did part-time work, earning just enough to cover my day-to-day living expenses.
 I completed the first draft around the middle of 2005….I only sent out my manuscripts to publishers recommended in the writer's forums because all the ones I found advertised in magazines or newsletter were vanity presses.
 After multiple rejections, I took another hard, critical look at the story.
 I changed some scenes, some plots and finished the second draft.